Henri0088/File-Compression/Documentation/Week1.md

 ## Weekly report 1

-This week I have read about Huffman coding and LZW-algorithms.
+This week I have read about Huffman coding and the LZW-algorithm.
 I have also done a good amount of configuration to get a gradle project running.
 The program itself hasn't been started yet but my project is now set up such that I can start coding without any hassle.

 The only thing that caused trouble so far was setting up gradle but after a good amount of googling I think my gradle.build is now structured correctly.